sktime/skbase/docs/source/about/governance.rst

 Lazy consensus
 ^^^^^^^^^^^^^^

-``baseobject`` uses "lazy" consensus for many decisions, by seeking a resolution that has no objections among the core development team.
-For a change to be approved "lazily", core developers must be given a *reasonable* amount of time to consider it, and it must receive approval from at least one core developer and no rejections (excercise of core developer veto right).
+Changes are approved "lazily" when after *reasonable* amount of time the change receives approval from at least one core developer and no rejections (excercise of core developer veto right).

-Since most decisions (excluding appointments and other sensitive issues) occur in the project's repository, core developers are expected to express their consensus (or veto) in the comments of the project's issues and Pull Requests.

 .. _gov_bep:

 ``baseobject`` enhancement proposals
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Decisions about the project's design have a more detailed approval process, commensurate with their broader impact on the project.
+Project design decisions have a more detailed approval process, commensurate with their broader impact on the project.
 Any changes to the project's core API design, hard dependencies or supported versions should first be presented in a ``baseobject`` enhancement proposal (BEP).

-This ensures a greater amount of information is available to decision-makers.
-Accordingly, the timeline for accepting a proposed BEP is typically longer than smaller project changes.
-However, reasonable effort will be made to review the BEP promptly.

 See the developer guide for more information on creating a :ref:`BEP <bep>`.

 Resolving conflicts
 ^^^^^^^^^^^^^^^^^^^

-When consensus can't be found lazily, any core developer can call for a vote on a topic.
-This triggers a 5 day voting period, where core developers vote for or against the proposed changes (abstentions are allowed) by commenting on the relevant issue or Pull Request.
+When consensus can't be found lazily, core developers can call for a vote on a topic.
+If triggered, a topic must receive two-thirds of core developer votes cast (abstentions are allowed) via comments on the relevant issue or Pull Request over a 5 day voting period.

-Proposed changes must receive two-thirds of the votes casts.
-In the event a a proposed change does not gather the necesssary votes, then:
+In the event a proposed change does not gather the necesssary votes, then:

 - The core developer who triggered the vote can choose to drop the issue
-- The proposed changes can be escalated to the CC, who will try to resolve the conflict

-The CC will seek to understand the core development team's varied viewpoints, and and arrive at consensus, before bringing the topic up for a simple majority vote of CC members within a month.
-Any CC decision must be supported by an :ref:`gov_bep`, which has been made public and discussed before the vote.
+- The proposed changes can be escalated to the CC, resolve the conflict, before bringing the topic up for a simple majority vote of CC members.

 .. _acknowledging:

 Acknowledging contributions
 ===========================

 The ``baseobject`` project values all kinds of contributions and the development team is committed to recognising each of them fairly.

 The project follows the `all-contributors <https://allcontributors.org>`_ specification to recognise all contributors, including those that don’t